-92% of respondents felt that the current CoP addresses the challenges faced in managing the highway infrastructure today either "Very well" or "Somewhat well".
-69% of respondents felt that the current CoP is very or somewhat user-friendly.
+92% of respondents feel that the current Code of Practice addresses the challenges faced in managing the highway infrastructure today either "very well" or "somewhat well".
+69% of respondents feel that the current Code of Practice is very or somewhat user-friendly.